JAIL REFORM, SAFETY, AND JUSTICE IN NYC: Understanding Alternatives to Incarceration

 IN-PERSON AND LIVESTREAM EVENT

-The high-profile bail reform legislation passed in 2020 is just one example of the alternatives to incarceration that New York City has developed in recent years.
-How effective have alternatives to incarceration been, and what are other ways to reduce the City’s reliance on jail?
+The high-profile bail reform legislation enacted in 2020 is just one example of the alternatives to incarceration that New York City has developed in recent years.
+How effective have alternatives to incarceration been, and what are other ways to reduce the city’s reliance on jail?
 Legal thinkers, defense attorneys, and prosecutors bring to light the data behind these alternatives and what reforms are still needed to make communities safe.

 Featuring: Sherene Crawford, executive assistant DA, Pathways to Public Safety, Manhattan District Attorney’s Office; Ann-Marie Lousion, chief impact officer, Center for Alternative Sentencing and Employment Services (CASES); and Julia Solomons, senior social worker, The Bronx Defenders.
 Moderated by Krystal Rodriguez, policy director, Data Collaborative for Justice at John Jay College.

 With fear of violent crime on the rise, a broken jail system creating dangerous conditions on Rikers and beyond, and calls for reform of the criminal legal system growing louder, what can be done?
 Is it possible for reform and community safety to move forward simultaneously?
 Picking up where our highly acclaimed fall 2021 Police Reform series left off, this three-part series will dive deep into new ideas for bringing about meaningful change.

 Reimagining the Purpose and Function of Jail

 Presented with the CUNY Institute for State & Local Governance.